 If you have had a recent unprotected sexual encounter with someone whose hepatitis C status you do not know, you should get tested.
 Also, if you have recently been exposed to needles or been injured by a sharp object, you are at risk of contracting hepatitis C. Getting tested now is the best option to prevent acute hepatitis C from developing into chronic hepatitis C. On average it takes the body about 8-9 weeks to create antibodies.
 This is the doctor recommended period for hepatitis C testing.

-Also if you have not been tested for other STDs like chlamydia, gonorrhea, syphilis, HIV-1, HIV-2, hepatitis A and B, herpes-1 or herpes-2, in the last year, our doctors recommend taking the all-inclusive 10 Test Panel to ensure that you are completely STD free.
+Also if you have not been tested for other STDs like chlamydia, gonorrhea, syphilis, HIV-1, HIV-2, hepatitis A and B, herpes-1 or herpes-2, in the last year, our clinicians recommend taking the all-inclusive 10 Test Panel to ensure that you are completely STD free.

 We also offer a chlamydia-gonorrhea test panel.
 Chlamydia and gonorrhea are known as co-existing infections, meaning that having one infection may put you at risk of having the other.